george-paul/iiit-h/README.md

-# iiith
+# iiith-public
-Notes and files of George Paul studying in the Computer Science Dual Degree (Lateral Entry) program at the International Institute of Information Technology, Hyderabad
+Notes and files for completed semesters of George Paul studying  in the Computer Science Dual Degree (Lateral Entry) program at  International Institute of Information Technology, Hyderabad.

+For plagiarism purposes, you won't find current semesters here.
+Feel free to use anything in here if it'll help you out at all :D (or even if you're just curious).

 ## Sem 2-1 (monsoon21)